An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct extensive numerical experiments to test the performance of the algorithm proposed in the previous section and compare it with other promising approaches.
 We will briefly review two well-developed software packages that can be applied to discrete DOT problems.
-In addition to \Cref{alg:socinpalm}, we provide a few other augmented Lagrangian-based algorithms to solve SOCP reformulation \eqref{eq:opt-dualsocalm-ran}.
-Then, we evaluate all of these algorithms' performance for solving discrete DOT problems.
+In addition to \Cref{alg:socinpalm}, we list a few augmented Lagrangian-based algorithms to solve the SOCP reformulation \eqref{eq:opt-dualsocalm-ran}.
+Then, we evaluate the performance of all these software packages and algorithms.
+High-quality transportation trajectories for all the tested problems (computed by our software) can be found in Supplementary Material (Online Resource 1), along with the videos for visualizing the transportation (Online Resource 2).